 The device also enters the standby mode when the RESET# pin is driven low.
 Refer to the next section, RESET#: Hardware Reset Pin.

 If the device is deselected during erasure or programming, the device draws active current until the operation is completed.

-I{CC3} in Table 7 on page 25 represents the standby current specification.
+I{CC3} in the DC Characteristics table represents the standby current specification.

 Automatic Sleep Mode